Key Metrics for Monitoring Your Equity Curve in Forex Trading

 1. Maximum Drawdown

-Maximum drawdown is a critical metric that quantifies the largest drop from a peak to a trough in your equity curve.
-It provides insight into the largest potential loss that could occur during trading.
+Maximum drawdown is a fundamental metric that informs you of the largest decline from a peak to a trough in your equity curve during a specific period.
+It quantifies the extent of your most significant potential loss.

 Maximum Drawdown = (Peak Value - Trough Value) / Peak Value